-Usually, when two electronic devises communicate with each other, they use cables, infrared rays, WiFi etc. These are some of the various complicated methods used in connecting one device to another.
+Usually, when two electronic devices communicate with each other, they use cables, infrared rays, WiFi, etc. These are some of the various complicated methods used in connecting one device to another.
 Bluetooth is a similar technology, which is used to connect one electronic device to another, without the usage of any wires and cables.
 It is a wireless technology to send and receive data between two devices.

 Coinage of the term Bluetooth

-The etymology of word Bluetooth is interesting.
-An interesting fact about the Bluetooth technology is that it is named after King Harold Bluetooth, who was the King of Denmark during 10th century.
+The etymology of the word Bluetooth is interesting.
+An interesting fact about Bluetooth technology is that it is named after King Harold Bluetooth, who was the King of Denmark during the 10th century.
 It was him who united countries like Denmark and Norway.
-The name Bluetooth was chosen for the technology because it is countries like Denmark which dominates the Bluetooth communication industry.
+The name Bluetooth was chosen for the technology because it is countries like Denmark which dominate the Bluetooth communication industry.
 Another reason for the naming is that Bluetooth technology integrates two electronic devices just as King Bluetooth did in the late 9th century.

 How does Bluetooth technology work?

 The frequency hopping sequence is defined by the Bluetooth device address (BD_ADDR) of the master device.
-The master device first sends a radio signal asking for response from the particular slave devices within the range of addresses.
-The slaves respond and synchronize their hop frequency as well as clock with that of the master device.
+The master device first sends a radio signal asking for a response from the particular slave devices within the range of addresses.
+The slaves respond and synchronize their hop frequency as well as a clock with that of the master device.

 Scatternets are created when a device becomes an active member of more than one piconet.
 Essentially, the adjoining device shares its time slots among the different piconets.

-- Core Specifications : It deﬁnes the Bluetooth protocol stack and the requirements for testing and qualiﬁcation of Bluetooth-based products.
+- Core Specifications: It deﬁnes the Bluetooth protocol stack and the requirements for testing and qualiﬁcation of Bluetooth-based products.

 - The proﬁles speciﬁcation: It deﬁnes usage models that provide detailed information about how to use the Bluetooth protocol for various types of applications.